achernyshev94/ToDo_XCUITest/README.md

 # SwiftUI_ToDoApp
-Simple ToDo app using SwiftUI & Core Data
+Simple ToDo app using SwiftUI & Core Data.
+The project was covered with autotests using the native iOS XCUITest framework in Swift and the Page Object pattern.
 <table>
    <tr>
     <td>ToDo with Empty State</td>